 - Combination package—$3.00/page

-Once we’ve made an agreement via email for editing, I’ll send you an invoice.
+For editing, once we’ve made an agreement via email, I’ll send you an invoice.
 I’ll also send a contract that you must review, initial, and sign.
 You also must send the entire manuscript before any editing begins.

 **If you choose to use PayPal for payment, please be aware that an additional service fee will be added to the rates above.
-This fee is 2.9 percent of the original price plus 30 cents of the total charge for editing.
+This fee is 3.49 percent of the plus 49 cents of the total charge for editing.

 PayPal charges me this feel to conduct transactions, and because so many people have begun using PayPal I find it almost prohibitive to accept payments via the service if I don’t pass the fee on.

 It’s unfortunate, and I realize that.
-I also accept the following forms of payment that don’t have an additional fee: personal checks, money orders, Western Union, buckets of quarters (not really.
-Well, okay, maybe.
-You would probably have to email me about that one.)
+I also accept the following forms of payment that don’t have an additional fee: personal checks; money orders; Western Union; buckets of quarters.

 I have other questions (and now I’m a little worried about those carrier pigeons.)
 How can I get a hold of you?